 How to Get There

 The lake is divided between Peru and Bolivia, which bookend its beauty with the small cities of Puno and Copacabana, respectively.
 Both are fine bases to explore the lake’s amazing islands, replete with hotels and restaurant.
 Most travelers reach these cities by bus, though flights are available to the Inca Manco Cápac Airport in Juliaca, roughly an hour from Puno, and a train runs between Puno and Cusco.
 A few of the islands also offer lodging, though some are available only to travelers on tours.

 For the most warmth and sunshine, visit Lake Titicaca from May through September, though temperatures are still chilly at night.
 Expect rain almost daily from October through March.

-Lake Titicaca is thought to be the birthplace of the Andean peoples, where the Creator God Viracocha first summoned the sun, moon and first human beings from what is now called Isla del Sol.
+Lake Titicaca is thought to be the birthplace of the Andean peoples, where the Creator God Viracocha summoned the sun, moon, and first human beings from what is now called Isla del Sol.
 The Incas, Aymaras, Uros, and countless other indigenous nations thus hold this lake sacred.